10 Fun Things to Do in Modena, Italy

 When To Visit

-Summer, from June to August, can be warm but also over-crowded with tourists and events.
+Summer, from June to August, can be warm but be warned, it is over-crowded with tourists and events.

 Early autumn, spanning September to November, offers pleasant weather and a more peaceful experience with harvest festivals and cultural events.
 This is usually the best option.